amygrinn/nativescript-plugin-google-places/README.md

 * Added ```getPlacesById(id: string[]): Place[]```
 * Fixed Android error where place returned by placepicker would not have all of the info

+#### v1.2.1
+* Fixed setup error where ios keys were not being replaced after reconfiguring
+* Fixed getPlacesById error where ios results were being returned in reverse order
+* Added error handling to Android for getPlacesById if not all places can be found

+Now you can be sure the places array you get from getPlacesById has the same number of elements and is in the same order as the ids you send it.

 ## Prerequisites

 Set up the Google Places API keys before installing this plugin, the setup script will ask